Olorunnisola01/Portfolio-website/content/full/index.md

 ---
-title: Optimizing Quadcopter PID Gains with GA and ACO
+title: "Optimization of Quadcopter PID controller gains using Genetic Algorithm and Ant Colony Optimization Algorithm"
-authors: ["Adeleke Olorunnisola"]  # Replace "Your Name" with your actual name
+authors: "Adeleke Olorunnisola"  # Replace "Your Name" with your actual name
 date: "2024-06-15"